 In this example, we will be using an extension in anyLogistix, which illustrates the behavior of the warehouse in detail.
-Also, we will see how to customize the warehouse model from extension to get better performance of the supply chain.
+Also, we will see how to customize the warehouse model using an extension to get better performance of the supply chain.

 We consider a supply chain comprising: